 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain the five anger management principles.
+-Name the five anger management principles.

 -Explain the basic assumption behind AHA!.